Frequently Asked Questions

 The vast majority of our clinicians are master’s level licensed speech language pathologists.
 At times we have educators, counselors, occupational therapists, speech language pathology assistants, and psychologists working with us.
 Parents will be informed about the professional experience of their treatment provider.

-HOW DO YOU ADDRESS TEACHING STUDENTS WITH DIFFERENT LEVELS OF THE SOCIAL MIND?
+HOW DO YOU ADDRESS TEACHING STUDENTS WITH DIFFERENT needs?

 Our teachings are developmental, given that social thinking and our related social skills evolve across our life; we highlight the developmental social and social-academic expectations for students at different ages.
-However, we adapt our expectations based on a student’s level of their social mind.
-Some students are closer in their abilities to their typically developing peers and others need a different set of lessons to help them evolve in their own abilities even if it is not at the level of their peers.
+However, we adapt our expectations based on a student’s social learning system.
 We focus our teachings based on a student’s developmental age paired with our understanding of a student’s social strengths.
-More literal students will receive more literal lessons, even if their typical peers at school are managing to decipher and express highly abstract information.
-Our goals is to place our clients in a treatment group with similar aged students who have similar social learning issues.
+Our goal is to place our clients in a group with similar aged students who have similar social learning goals.

 Do the lessons of Social Thinking® apply to home, school and/or community?